Arce v. García: Facts

-The plaintiffs in this case are Juan Romagoza Arce, Neris Amanda Gonzalez, and Carlos Mauricio, all of whom are Salvadoran citizens and victims of human rights violations at the beginning of El Salvador’s civil war.
+The plaintiffs in this case were Juan Romagoza Arce, Neris Amanda Gonzalez, and Carlos Mauricio, all of whom are Salvadoran citizens and victims of human rights violations at the beginning of El Salvador’s civil war.
 The defendants are José Guillermo García and Carlos Eugenio Vides Casanova—El Salvador’s former Minister of Defense and Director General of the National Guard, respectively.

 The facts of the case are as follows.
 Between 1979 and 1980, Arce, Gonzalez, and Mauricio were abducted, detained, and tortured by members of the National Guard of El Salvador for a period of ten to twenty-two days.
 At the time, Arce was a physician; Gonzalez was a lay worker with the Catholic church; Mauricio was a college professor.
 Following the civil war, García and Vides Casanova settled in Miami where they became U.S. permanent residents in 1989.

 Gonzalez and Arce filed their complaint in the United States District Court for the Southern District of Florida on May 11, 1999.
 They filed an amended complaint on February 17, 2000, which also included Mauricio.
 The amended complaint consisted of nine counts seeking both compensatory and punitive damages for the torture that the plaintiffs suffered as a result of the defendants’ military commands.
 More specifically, they invoked the federal court’s jurisdiction under the ATCA and TVPA.
 Following four weeks of trial, the jury found in favor of the plaintiffs on July 23, 2002, holding that the defendants were responsible for the plaintiffs’ torture under a theory of command responsibility.
 The plaintiffs were awarded a $54,600,000 verdict.

 The defendants appealed a denied motion that they had filed after the jury returned its verdict.
 The defendants argued that the district court had abused its discretion in equitably tolling the statute of limitations.
 However, the appellate court found no error in the lower court’s denial of the defendants’ motion and upheld the jury’s verdict.